khanadm/aws-services/README.md

 AWS Cost Explorer helps you visualize, understand, and manage your AWS costs and usage over a daily or monthly granularity

+---

+AWS Cloud Map
+---

+AWS Cloud Map is a cloud resource discovery service.
+With Cloud Map, you can define custom names for your application resources, and it maintains the updated location of these dynamically changing resources.

+---

+AWS Transfer Family
+---

+AWS Transfer Family is a secure transfer service that enables you to transfer files into and out of AWS storage services.
+AWS Transfer Family supports transferring data from or to the following AWS storage services.
+Amazon Simple Storage Service (Amazon S3) storage.